 To take a stroll through the historic Newnes Industrial Ruins, walk from Newnes campground up to the ford in the river and rock hop across.
 It’s about a 3.5km round trip from the campground.
 Make sure you stick to the path so you protect the relics and stay safe (you don’t want to risk falling down a hidden abandoned mine shaft!).

-• Pagodas and Paddlin’ - Ganguddy-Dunns Swamp campground
+• Pagodas and paddlin’ - Ganguddy-Dunns Swamp campground

 Two guys setting up a tent in Ganguddy-Dunns Swamp campground.
 Photo credit: Daniel Tran/DPIE